Buick Regal Insurance Rates

 Rates are averaged for all Buick Regal models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Buick Regal Insurance
+How to Buy the Cheapest Buick Regal Insurance

-Getting lower rates on Buick Regal insurance consists of being a good driver, having above-average credit, not filing small claims, and possibly raising deductibles.
-Invest the time to compare rates every other policy renewal by requesting quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from insurance agencies where you live.
+Getting lower rates on insurance for a Buick Regal requires avoiding accidents and claims, having good credit, being claim-free, and qualifying for all possible discounts.
+Set aside time to compare rates at every other renewal by obtaining price quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local insurance agencies.

-The following list is a brief recap of the ideas that were presented in the illustrations above.
+The points below are a recap of the concepts that were covered above.

-- Drivers age 16 to 20 are expensive to insure, as much as $429 a month if full coverage is included
+- Drivers under the age of 20 are the costliest to insure, possibly costing $429 a month if they have full coverage

 As you’ve learned from the information above, many factors impact your Buick Regal insurance rates.
 The Regal has been in production for multiple decades, which means the Buick Regal 1986 and Buick Regal 1987 models are considered classics, which can sometimes require specialty car insurance coverage.